-This mix-and-match approach applies only to booster doses.
-The primary series of the two-dose mRNA vaccines must be from the same product.
+This mix-and-match approach applies only to booster doses for adults.
+People ages 16-17 years may only receive a Pfizer vaccine booster.

 The half-dose Moderna booster dose should be given to all booster recipients, even if the primary series was different.